Cannabis Use in Health PEI Facilities and Services

 What forms of cannabis for medical purposes are allowed in Health PEI facilities?

-Your medical cannabis product must be labeled and in a form that can be administered (oil or capsules).
+Your medical cannabis product must be labelled and in a form that can be administered (oil or capsules).
 Smoking or vaping dried or fresh cannabis for medical purposes is not permitted in facilities or on property of Health PEI.

 If this is different from your home routine, you and your health care provider can discuss if substitute medications are suitable for your care.